Updated April 21, 2021

 What could you possibly be doing to sabotage your client relationships?

-If you’re like many of our clients, you’re not regularly communicating and not following up with your top clients consistently.
+If you’re like many small business owners, you’re not regularly communicating and or following up with your top clients consistently.
 And when you do connect with contacts, you probably don’t have the information at your fingertips to steer your conversation in a meaningful direction.
 You’re marketing to the same people month after month, and while it may produce a referral here and there or the occasional repeat transaction, you’re not able to actively grow your business the way that you’d like.

 A contact management system provides you with a single resource to house all of your contact information so that you can easily segment your list and prioritize marketing efforts.
 And including notes on recent encounters will give you valuable information that can help make your follow-up calls more successful.